Build up your budget defense and approach this budget season with clarity, pragmatism – and smart, data-driven

 As the name suggests, these are unnecessary expenses.
 Examples: developing alternative theories your business won’t pursue, completing work prematurely, engaging outside counsel in the wrong level of work.

-Is your legal department paying premium rates for work that’s simply ‘lights on’?
+Is your in-house legal department paying premium rates for work that’s simply ‘lights on’?
 Are one or more of your firms spending too much time on work that’s not required?
-Once you have this kind of intel, you can talk with your firms in advance about the year ahead; set boundaries and limits on less valuable work; and better predict spend.
+Once you have this kind of intel, you can talk with your firms in advance about the year ahead.
+Set boundaries and limits on less valuable work and better predict legal spend.

 There are more opportunities to align your external spend with your strategic direction; we’ll explore this topic with a special guest contributor in another post.

-If you’re familiar with Xakia, you will recognize this chart, which maps a department’s legal matters by complexity and strategy: How challenging is this project, and how important is it to the company’s objectives?
+If you’re familiar with Xakia, you will recognize this chart below, which maps a department’s legal matters by complexity and strategy: How challenging is this project, and how important is it to the company’s objectives?
 If the size of each circle is proportional to the dollars at stake, or the resource intensity, you can add a third dimension.

-Charting your matters in this fashion allows for a meaningful snapshot of department activity, but it also provides visual guideposts for your strategic budget:
+Charting your legal matters in this fashion allows for a meaningful snapshot of department activity, but it also provides visual guideposts for your strategic budget:

 In the upper left quadrant, matters are legally complex but not strategically significant.

 Budget considerations: Is there a pattern to this work?
-Are we paying too many firms to “relearn” this work when one boutique may handle it more expeditiously?
+Are we paying too many law firms to “relearn” this work when one boutique may handle it more expeditiously?

 In the lower left quadrant, work is routine and low-risk.